Custom Pet Portraits in Pencil

 Being an animal lover myself, I understand the importance our furry friends play in our lives.
-Is a home really a home without a pet - for me that is a definite no. I spent many years whilst living abroad in countries where animal welfare is severely lacking, rescuing animals.
+I spent many years, whilst living in the Middle East and the Philippines, rescuing animals under frustrating conditions and limited animal welfare rules.
 Very full-filling but often so heart-breaking.
-I still remember everyone of those rescues, the sad cases and the happy endings.
+I still remember each of those rescues, the sad cases and the happy endings.
 Now that I am back living in the UK, I volunteer at Cats Protection.

 Pet portraits are a wonderful way I combine my love of animals with art; I strive to capture each pet's unique personality, creating a personalised piece of art to keep for years to come.
-My portraits are offered in pastel, as this is a wonderful medium to create fur and soft textures.
+Due to the time involved to produce each piece, I only accept a limited number of portraits per year.

 Portrait Details

 Sizes are approximate and may vary slightly.
-All prices are quoted unframed and are for one subject without a background.
+All prices are quoted unframed and are for one subject, head and neck, without a background.
+Postage and packing will be extra and dependent on location.

 Price (unframed) : £80